intel/intel-extension-for-tensorflow/docs/guide/FAQ.md

 2. How to know the configurations and rate of utilization of local GPU devices?

-[System Monitoring Utility](https://github.com/intel/pti-gpu/tree/master/tools/sysmon) tool can be used to show the capability (clock frequency, EU count, amount of device memory and so on) of your devices and usage of each sub-module (device memory, GPU engines and so on).
+[System Monitoring Utility](https://github.com/intel/pti-gpu/tree/master/tools/sysmon) tool can be used to show the capability (clock frequency, EU count, amount of device memory, and so on) of your devices and usage of each sub-module (device memory, GPU engines, and so on).

 3. What's the relationship of `TensorFlow*`, `Intel® Optimization of TensorFlow*` and `Intel® Extension for TensorFlow*`?